Norwegian Air CEO says Boeing changed 787 pump design

 | NEW YORK

-Bjorn Kjos told Reuters in an interview that Boeing created a new version of a malfunctioning hydraulic pump that controls flaps used to steer the plane as part of a two-week overhaul to fix problems with the jet.
-(Reuters interview: reut.rs/1adre8g)
+Bjorn Kjos told Reuters in an interview that Boeing redesigned a malfunctioning hydraulic pump that controlled flaps used to steer the plane as part of a two-week overhaul to fix problems with the jet.

-Boeing had said it was installing improved equipment on the plane as part of the overhaul, but stopped short of saying it redesigned the hydraulic pump.
-The distinction is significant because Boeing redesigned the battery system on the plane earlier this year after batteries burned on two of the jets.

-In the interview, Norwegian Air's CEO also ended weeks of criticism of Boeing, saying the Dreamliner's low operating costs enabled his airline to bring budget fares to the long-haul travel market.

-Taking the plane out of service forced Norwegian Air to lease an Airbus EAD.PA A340 jet, and stranded passengers for 12 hours.
+Taking the plane out of service has required Norwegian Air to lease an Airbus EAD.PA A340 jet, and stranded passengers for up to 12 hours.
 Kjos declined to disclose the cost of those measures, but said fuel burn on the four-engine Airbus jet was high, especially compared with the next-generation, two-engine 787.

 "Obviously it is no good that the passengers are delayed for 12 hours.
 You shouldn't accept that.
 So I am angry on behalf of the passengers.
 But I know Boeing will fix this aircraft.
 They have the resources to fix it and they know how to fix it."

-He said Boeing had sent 15 people from Seattle to work on the plane in Stockholm.
+He said Boeing had sent 15 people from Seattle to work on the plane in Stockholm, where the plane was located.

 GOLDCARE SERVICE